GerRudi/My-initial-Settings-for-Windows-10/README.md

 # My-initial-Settings-for-Windows-10
 The first things I do and block when reinstalling Windows 10 - mainly intended as a reminder for myself.

-Maybe one day I'll make a file to double click that does all this.
+Maybe one day I'll make a file that I can double click that will do all these things automatically.

 # Before the Installation
-If the device came pre-installed with Windows 10 Home and you want to re-install it with Windows 10 Pro, chances are your Device is activated using a digital license with a key somehow stored in the UEFI firmware by the OEM.
+If the device came pre-installed with Windows 10 Home and you want to re-install it with Windows 10 Pro, chances are your Device is activated with a digital license and a key somehow stored in the UEFI firmware by the OEM.

-As a result, Windows will NOT ask you which version you want to install and will simply re-install Win 10 Home.
+As a result, Windows will NOT ask you which version you want to install and will simply re-install Win 10 Home again.

 To bypass this:

 create a file called pid.txt that contains the following information (where XXX == your Windows 10 Pro key).

 ```